UsamaMehmood8924/T-Rex/README.md

 # T-Rex
-A famous game built by google developers for google chrome offline mood.
+A famous game built by google developers for google chrome offline mode.
 Just like that, I build a T-Rex game in Assembly Language x86 using masm611.

 ## This game has the following features:
 1) The game starts with running of t-rex.